Program Planning and Reporting & CNE Logic Model

 Of several theories and models explored, the logic model approach was identified as best for addressing this system-wide need.
 Logic models provide a basic framework for evaluation, using a graphic representation to illustrate a program's theory of change, or how day-to-day activities connect with desired program outcomes.
 Similar to flow-charts, logic models use boxes with connecting arrows to show relationships between program costs, activities conducted, participants involved, and results achieved.

 Development and Testing of the CNE Logic Model

 Creation of the Community Nutrition Education (CNE) Logic Model has been a dynamic process, with experienced researchers, evaluators, and program managers developing and refining the model based on literature reviews, stakeholder input, and analysis of state data gathered for pilot and national testing.

 SNAP-Ed was identified as a prototype in developing and testing this model for community nutrition education programs.
 Given its grass roots emergence, rapid growth, complex delivery and funding structures, and variability in impact evaluation methods, SNAP-Ed seemed ideal for examining the ability of the model to inform multiple stakeholders, guide program planning, focus evaluation efforts, and identify pertinent researchable questions.

-Enhancing Program Performance with Logic Models,a web-based training course on the use of logic models, was created in 2002 by the University of Wisconsin extension in conjunction with development of the CNE Logic Model.
-Further refinement led to a second version of the model and development of a corresponding online program management/reporting system.
-The CNE Logic Model, Version 2 can be viewed as an overview graphic (PDF) or with its accompanying detail, Full-logic model 2006 (PDF).
+Enhancing Program Performance with Logic Models, a web-based training course on the use of logic models, was created in 2002 by the University of Wisconsin extension in conjunction with development of the CNE Logic Model.
+Further refinements led to a second and third version of the model and incorporation into an online program management/reporting system.
+The CNE Logic Model, Version 3 can be viewed as an overview graphic (PDF) or with its accompanying detail, full-logic model 2014 (PDF).